Snake-Tn/metro-guestbook/README.md

 The frontend is running on [React](https://reactjs.org/) and consuming a Restful API.
 The backend has 4 [Docker](https://www.docker.com/) containers: nginx, php-fpm, mariadb and redis.
-Redis is used to store users session.
+Redis is used to store user's session.

 ![app architecture](uml/app_design.png? "app architecture")